-Departmental Honors allows students the opportunity to explore the Public Health-Global Health Major in greater depth.
+Departmental Honors allows students the opportunity to explore public health in greater depth.
 Departmental Honors can be completed in conjunction with Interdisciplinary Honors (to graduate with College Honors in Public Health), or alone (to graduate with Honors in Public Health).
 Our program is designed to build an engaged community of learners that can positively support each other’s growth.

-Our honors program creates space for students to discuss their learning and share how they are seeing “public health in action.”
+Honors students discuss their learning in our seminar classes and share how they are seeing “public health in action.”
 Each component of the honors program is designed to both enhance students’ academic experience and allow students to practice critical public health career readiness skills such as collaboration, exploring positionality, and opening their work for feedback.

 Joining Departmental Honors

 To join the Public Health-Global Health Major Honor’s cohort you must meet minimum eligibility and demonstrate an interest in actively contributing to the cohort.
 All students who are eligible to enter the cohort are highly encouraged to apply.
 Students may apply to Departmental Honors by completing an application form available from the Public Health-Global Health Major during the Winter quarter of their first year in the program.
 Students selected for each cohort will start the Honors program in the Spring of their first year and in Autumn, Winter, and Spring of their final year in the Public Health-Global Health Major.

 If you are interested in applying for Departmental Honors for the upcoming 2023 – 2024 cycle, please visit the PH-GH Departmental Honors Application and submit an application no later than Sunday, February 12, 2023 at 11:59 pm (PST).
 If you have any questions regarding the application, please email email@example.com.

 |Winter Quarter of Junior Year||3-5 weeks after the application deadline||Spring Quarter of Junior Year|